Are you worried about your PSA levels?

 Conclusion

 The type of food you incorporate into your diet can affect the prostate.
-Although beneficial foods can’t replace the effects of conventional treatment for cancer, they can set you on the right track.
+Although foods can’t replace the effects of conventional treatment for cancer, they can set you on the right track.